Silas House: Awards and honors

 House was a 2024 finalist for a Grammy Award for his work as writer, producer, and creative director of the music video "In Your Love" by Tyler Childers.
 This marked the tenth time in history that a country music video had been nominated for a Grammy.

 May 25 is Silas House Day in Lexington, Kentucky.
 This day is observed annually beginning in 2023 after a proclamation by the city council and Mayor Linda Gorton.

 In 2018 House's novel Southernmost was long-listed for the Carnegie Medal for Excellence in Fiction and short-listed for the Willie Morris Award for Southern Fiction, as well as winning the Weatherford Award for Best Novel and the Judy Gaines Young Award in 2019.
 In 2017, House was inducted into the Fellowship of Southern Writers.
 He has been awarded three honorary doctorates.
 His other awards include the Nautilus, the Storylines Prize, the Hobson Medal for Literature, the Intellectual Freedom Award from the National Council of English Teachers, the Appalachian Book of the Year, the Lee Smith Award, the James Still Award from the Fellowship of Southern Writers, and the Jesse Stuart Media Prize, two Kentucky Novel of the Year awards.
 In 2016 he was invited to speak at the Library of Congress.

 In 2021 House was honored with the Artist Award from the Governors Award for the Arts, chosen by Kentucky governor Andy Beshear, recognizing House's contributions to the arts in his home state.

 In 2022, House was given the largest monetary prize for an LGBTQ writer in the United States.
 The Jim Duggins Outstanding Mid-Career Novelists' Prize is awarded through Lambda Literary.

 In 2023 House was one of five judges to select the National Book Award in the category of Fiction.

 He was named Kentucky Poet Laureate by Governor Beshear in 2023.
 Those honors are to lead the state in promotion of literary arts and activities.
 Nominees are collected by the Kentucky Arts Council, and reviewed by an independent panel with recommendations sent to the governor.
 The Republican Governor's Association immediately used House in an attack ad against Beshear, calling House a "radical".
 The attack was criticized by the media and by well-known personalities such as Jason Isbell, Charles Booker, and others.

 In 2023 House's novel Lark Ascending was also given the Gold Medal designation by the Nautilus Book Awards, was chosen by Booklist as an "Editor's Choice", and won the Southern Book Prize.

 On December 12, 2023, House read his poem "Those Who Carry Us" at the second inauguration of Governor Beshear.

+In 2026 House was awarded his second Southern Book Prize for his collection of poetry, All These Ghosts.

+In 2026 House was inducted into the Kentucky Writers Hall of Fame.